yosefPride/yosefPride/README.md

 * Achieve strong proficiency in low-level and high-level programming
 * Build a solid mathematical foundation for advanced fields
-* Transition into more complex domains like cybersecurity or biotech
+* Transition into more complex domains like biotech

 ## Workflow & Environment